ipv02/WeatherTestTask/README.md

 - [x] Getting actual weather and 7 days weather forecast (API);
 - [x] Working with dependencies;
 - [x] Table view cell customization

+## Addition
+If you want to use, insert your API Key into the NetworkManager class, URLRequest